The Bankrate promise

 - $99 annual fee, waived the first 12 months

-- Receive a statement credit, up to $100 every 5 years, as reimbursement for your application fee for Global Entry or TSA Precheck
+- Up to a $100 application fee credit toward Global Entry or TSA Precheck

-- Get a first checked bag free on domestic American Airlines itineraries, preferred boarding, $25 in annual statement credits to cover in-flight wifi purchases on American flights, discount on in-flight purchases
+- Get a first checked bag free on domestic American Airlines itineraries, preferred boarding, $25 in annual statement credits to cover in-flight Wi-Fi purchases on American flights, a discount on in-flight purchases and more

-- Earn a $99 (plus taxes and fees) annual companion certificate every anniversary year when you spend $20,000 on purchases and your account remains open for 45 days after your anniversary date
+- Earn a $99 (plus taxes and fees) annual companion certificate every anniversary year when you spend $20,000 on purchases with your card (and your account remains open for 45 days after your anniversary date)

 - $99 annual fee